[Mt. Chokai-Tobishima Geopark: Nikaho (2)] Coexistence with nature brought about by the wisdom of our ancestors

 • Operating company: J-Wind Co., Ltd. (J-Power Group)

-• *J-Power is the communication name of Electric Power Development Co., Ltd.
+• *J-POWER is the communication name of Electric Power Development Co., Ltd

 Google Map

-• Facility name: Kamigo warm water channels
+• Facility name: Kamigo hot water channels

 • Phone number: 0184-43-3230 (Nikaho City Tourism Division)